Fact sheet: Dredging and Off-site Disposal (Ex situ)— Sediments

 Applications

-• the water depth is sufficient to accommodate the dredge equipment, yet not so deep as to make dredging infeasible.
-For example, mechanical dredging becomes difficult when water depths approach the length of the crane boom arm, and hydraulic dredging success is reduced at depths greater than 25 m;
+In general, all sediment types can be dredged if the water depth is sufficient to accommodate the dredge equipment, yet not so deep as to make dredging infeasible.
+For example, mechanical dredging becomes difficult when water depths approach the length of the crane boom arm, and hydraulic dredging success is limited at depths greater than 25 metres.
+To use this method, the velocities of the water current should be low or reduced to limit the resuspension of sediments and downstream migration.
+Dredging is effective in areas with high contamination (hot spots) and well-delineated.
+This method is often selected when contaminants are highly correlated with grain size, allowing an easier separation of contaminated sediments from clean sediments.

 Applications to sites in northern regions